 Although laryngeal papillomas can occur at any age, they most commonly affect children aged 1 to 4 years.

 Papillomas are suspected when parents notice hoarseness, a weak cry, or other changes in the child’s voice.
 Older children may have trouble speaking.
 Papillomas in the windpipe can interfere with breathing.

 Laryngeal papillomas are detected using a laryngoscope to view the voice box.
-Doctors do a biopsy of the papilloma to confirm the diagnosis.
+Doctors remove a piece of the papilloma for examination (biopsy) to confirm the diagnosis.

-Although some tumors may begin to disappear at puberty, treatment is recommended.
+Although some tumors may begin to disappear at puberty, treatment of recurrent respiratory papillomatosis is recommended.
 Surgical removal is the usual treatment.
-Many children require numerous procedures through childhood to remove the tumors as they reappear.
-Other treatments (such as pulsed-dye laser therapy or photodynamic therapy—see Using Lasers to Treat Skin Problems) as well as antiviral drugs (such as cidofovir) may be given to children who have a severe case.
+Many children require numerous procedures throughout childhood to remove the tumors as they reappear.

 The following is an English-language resources that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

 Recurrent Respiratory Papillomatosis Foundation (RRPF): A resource providing information and support for parents and caregivers

 |No US brand name|